Vatsalparsaniya/SIIM-ISIC-Melanoma-Classification/Single Model/Vatsal/Readme.md

 from colorama import Fore, Back, Style
 ```

-    [33mWARNING: You are using pip version 20.1.1; however, version 20.2.2 is available.

-    You should consider upgrading via the '/opt/conda/bin/python3.7 -m pip install --upgrade pip' command.[0m

-    Requirement already satisfied: colorama in /opt/conda/lib/python3.7/site-packages (0.4.3)

-    [33mWARNING: You are using pip version 20.1.1; however, version 20.2.2 is available.

-    You should consider upgrading via the '/opt/conda/bin/python3.7 -m pip install --upgrade pip' command.[0m

 ## Configuration
 In order to be a proper cross validation with a meaningful overall CV score (aligned with LB score), **you need to choose the same** `IMG_SIZES`, `INC2019`, `INC2018`, and `EFF_NETS` **for each fold**.
 If your goal is to just run lots of experiments, then you can choose to have a different experiment in each fold.
 Then each fold is like a holdout validation experiment.
 When you find a configuration you like, you can use that configuration for all folds.